c'est fait: KEPLER a pris son envol:

 into space from Cape Canaveral Air Force Station, Fla., aboard a

 United Launch Alliance Delta II at 10:49 p.m.
-EST, Friday
+EST, Friday.
+Kepler is

 designed to find the first Earth-size planets orbiting stars at